-The BBB Group has a centralised procurement function that operates in accordance with our procurement policy.
+The BBB Group has a centralised procurement function that operates in accordance with our Supplier Management Policy.
 This sets out the requirements for the BBB Group when procuring goods and services.
-We have established an internal working group to help identify where risks of modern slavery may exist and incorporated the management of those risks within our procurement process.
-Following the introduction of the Act and the conclusions of the working group, we revised our procurement policy to reflect our expectation that our suppliers are taking appropriate steps to comply with the Act.
+We have identified where we consider risks of modern slavery may exist and incorporated the management of those risks within our procurement process.
+Our Supplier Management Policy reflects our expectation that our suppliers are taking appropriate steps to comply with the Act.

-We have been raising awareness of modern slavery and human trafficking within the BBB Group and will be providing training on modern slavery for all our employees.
-We encourage any employees who do identify potential modern slavery issues within our business or supply chain to report their concerns including via our whistle-blowing policy to our Modern Slavery Champion.
+We have been raising awareness of modern slavery and human trafficking within the BBB Group and provide training on modern slavery for all our employees.
+We encourage any employees who do identify potential modern slavery issues within our business or supply chain to report their concerns including via our Speak Up policy to our Modern Slavery Champion.

-This statement, which will be reviewed annually and updated as required, has been reviewed and approved by the board of directors of British Business Bank plc on 11 July 2019.
+This statement, which will be reviewed annually and updated as required, has been reviewed and approved by the Board of Directors of British Business Bank plc on 15 September 2021.

 Chief Executive Officer